Reproducing kernel Hilbert spaces of CR functions for the Euclidean Motion group: Introduction

+This $CR$ regularity is directly related to the contact geometry of the group, defined by the nonintegrable distribution of tangent hyperplanes generated by the vector fields $X_1$ and $X_2$.
+Consider the manifold $\mathcal{M} = \R^2 \times S^1$ as a real submanifold of $\R^4 \approx \C^2$ endowed with the same complex structure used for the ordinary Bargmann transform:

+The complex structure of $\C^2$ induces an almost complex structure on the contact planes, with respect to which the vector $X_2 + i X_1$ is antiholomorphic.
+For this reason we will call the analysis $A^\Omega$ with respect to a mother wavelet as in (\ref{eq:minmu}) the $SE(2)$-Bargmann transform.
+With Theorem \ref{theo:Bargmann} in Section \ref{sec:CR}, we will show that such a transform can be obtained as a restriction of the ordinary Bargmann transform to circles in the cotangent variables.
+We also recall that Fock-Bargmann spaces in $\C^n$, of poly-analytic functions, constitute the subject of recent research such as \cite{Abreu, AbreuGroch}.

 An application of the theory presented, that actually motivated the whole construction, regards the behaviour of brain visual cortex when subject to oriented stimuli.
-In \cite{BCSS} was presented a model capable to reproduce the experimental results of cortical activities, and its main features can be properly interpreted in terms of the $SE(2)$-Bargmann transform.
+A geometric model that is capable to reproduce experimental results of cortical activities for a classical experimental setting was given in \cite{BCSS}, and its main features can be properly interpreted in terms of the $SE(2)$-Bargmann transform.

 {\bf Acknowledgements} Much of the motivations and hints for the present work arose in discussions with professor A. Sarti, that the authors would like to acknowledge as an important source of inspiration.
 Also the authors would like to thank professors F. Ricci and E. De Vito for helpful discussions and suggestions.